Government Shutdown vs. Debt Ceiling: What’s the Difference?

 What is a Government Shutdown?

 A government shutdown results from a failure to finance government expenditures for the upcoming fiscal year.
-Every year, Congress has to decide on how to spend the government’s money, and how to allocate this spending.
+Every year, Congress has to decide how to spend the government’s money, and how to allocate this spending.
 Should Congress not be able to come to an agreement, portions of the government will not be funded.
 Certain government workers like park employees and part-time government employees are often first to be cut, as are federally funded environmental and wildlife agencies.

 Government shutdowns are sometimes perceived by the public as actions related to political infighting — a means for partisan politicians to push their own specific agendas.
 The most recent shutdown had concrete consequences, however, as 95% of federal staff working for the USDA’s Food and Nutrition Services were furloughed.